rached1997/RLDebugger/README.md

 issues that they highlight.

 ### 6. data visualization
-To help you better understand the results of the debugging process, you added visualization options for some checkers (`Action` and `Reward` checkers) using `Wandb`.
+To help you better understand the results of the debugging process, we added visualization options for some checkers (`Action` and `Reward` checkers) using `Wandb`.
 You can follow the same logic in your custom checkers if you want to add visualization to them.
 Please explore [here](https://github.com/rached1997/RLDebugger/blob/dev/debugger/utils/wandb_logger.py) for more details.